Southwest Program Director for the Institute for Applied Ecology

 Conservation & Restoration Technician

 Laynie joined IAE in September 2019 and supports the Southwest Seed Partnership in a variety of ways, including leading seed cleaning activities and supporting native seed production work.
 Laynie received her B.S. in Environmental Conservation and Sustainability from the University of New Hampshire in 2013.
 Since then, she has worked as an environmental educator for the Tahoe Science Center, as a botany technician in Idaho, and as the head grower at Winter Creek Nursery and Restoration in Bend, OR.
 Laynie can often be found in her free time backpacking, mountain biking, rockhounding and dabbling in nature drawing.

 Mike is the seed crew leader for the Southwest Seed Partnership headquartered in Las Cruces.
 He recently graduated from Colorado College with a bachelor’s degree in ecology, and his field trips and extracurricular forays into the desert made him passionate about desert ecosystems and conservation in arid climates.
 Mike has previously worked in trailwork and wildlands restoration with Rocky Mountain Field Institute, and hopes to pursue restoration and stewardship on the lands he cares about in his career.

-Laura is the seed crew intern for the Southwest Seed Partnership in Santa Fe.
+Laura is the seed crew lead for the the NM Bureau of Land Management’s Seeds of Success crew in Santa Fe.
 She grew up outside of Boston, Massachusetts, and studied Environmental Studies and Biology at Oberlin College.
 Since graduating in 2016, Laura has worked as a seed collector on Long Island for the Conservation Land Management Internship Program, a rare plants fellow for the New England Wildflower Society, and as a data collector for the Great Basin Institute in Wyoming.
 Laura is passionate about conservation and restoration and she is excited to learn about the unique flora and ecology of the Southwest.